-Actually, you can teach them to be smart with their money, and you don’t have to be an expert to do it.
-Helping your kid develop good “money sense” is all about working beside them as they learn by talking through choices, working through mistakes together, helping them to save, and using your resources.
+Actually, you CAN teach them to be smart with their money, and you don’t have to be an expert to do it.
+Helping your kids develop good “money sense” is all about working beside them as they learn by talking through choices, working through mistakes together, helping them to save, and using your resources.
 (Check out some helpful online resources later in this article.)

 - Myth #3: It’s up to the schools and the teachers to teach my kids what they need to know about money.

-While the US and state governments recognize the importance of financial literacy in the classroom, and many states have instituted curriculum guidelines, this doesn’t replace the value of what our kids can learn from us at home and in the real world.
-What’s more, what they learn in the classroom does not take the place of helping them make the decisions that you feel are in their best interest.
+While the U.S. and state governments recognize the importance of financial literacy in the classroom and many states have instituted curriculum guidelines, this doesn’t replace the value of what your kids can learn from you at home and in the real world.
+What they learn in the classroom does not take the place of helping them make the decisions that you feel are in their best interest.

 Start Now and Start Slow.

-You don’t need a long lecture on each topic or to even cover every important point in one conversation.
+You don’t need a long lecture on each topic (or cover every important point) in one conversation.
 Start by answering their questions at an age-appropriate level.
-This benefits both of you: it lets your kids know that you are open to these discussions, and it gives you a place to begin.
+This benefits both of you.
+It lets your kids know that you are open to these discussions, and it gives you a place to begin.

 Introduce concepts over time.